 As an employer of someone in child-related work in Western Australia there are certain obligations you have under the Working with Children (Screening) Act 2004.
+Most importantly, you must remove from child-related work immediately if they are issued with an Interim Negative or Negative Notice.
 For further information please visit WWC Check - Obligations and compliance.

-What are some other ways you can help keep your child safe?
+What are some other ways I can help keep my child safe?

 The WWC Check is only one of many child-safe strategies.
-For information about other ways that you can help keep your kids safe, please visit the Department of Communities Child Safe Organisations Knowledge Hub.
+For information about other ways that you can help keep your kids safe, please visit the Department of Communities' Child Safe Organisations Knowledge Hub.